mmgen/mmgen-wallet/doc/wiki/using-mmgen/XOR-Seed-Splitting-Theory-and-Practice.md

 ![]["share2 = SHA256(share1), share3 = SHA256(share2), ..."]

 But you may have already spotted the mistake here: the owner of the first share can generate all the successive shares up to *n*-1.
-Without the final *n*’th share he can’t recover the seed, but the whole benefit of having the additional shares has been nullified.
+Without the final <em>n</em>’th share he can’t recover the seed, but the whole benefit of having the additional shares has been nullified.

 ***Important disclaimer:*** *there are other reasons, beyond the scope of this discussion, why using a bare hash of the seed as our random number source might not be a good idea.
-Bear in mind that this is a simplified **theoretical** introduction, and the examples presented herein are not suitable for implementation in real production code.*
+Bear in mind that this is a simplified* **theoretical** *introduction, and the examples presented herein are not suitable for implementation in real production code.*

 The above example illustrates what happens when we violate the golden rule of